mattkrebs2000/mongoscraper/README.md

 ## Deployment

-This application can be found [here.]()
+This application can be found [here.](https://oddsscraper.herokuapp.com/)

 ## User Experience

-As each user logs in they will be designated as either "User 1" or "User 2."
-Once both have logged in the "User 1" will be prompted to select his/her tool.
-Then "User 2" will be prompted to choose his/her tool.
-After this happens the result of the game will be shown and the wins/losses recorded.
+Upon page load a user can opt to Scrape current super bowl odds.
+He/she can then opt to save an Odd.
+They can then load a comment about about one of the odds.